roikonen/scalablemodeling/README.md

-[Scalable Modeling](https://roikonen.github.io/scalablemodeling/) does not go into purism in CQRS - in [Scalable Modeling](https://roikonen.github.io/scalablemodeling/) queries can (when well justified) also query command models for improved consistency where it does not jeopardise the scalability.
-Commands can also return simple data like sequence number of the produced events.
+[Scalable Modeling](https://roikonen.github.io/scalablemodeling/) does not go into purism in CQRS - in [Scalable Modeling](https://roikonen.github.io/scalablemodeling/) queries can (when well justified) also query command models for improved consistency where it does not jeopardize the scalability.
+Command model may later fork to query model(s), and commands can also return simple data like sequence number of the produced events.

 ### Vertical & Horizontal Scalability